 100 hours, May 10- July 16, 2021

-Dr. Sara M. Grimes, Associate Professor at the Faculty of Information and Director of the Knowledge Media Design Institute (KMDI) is seeking 2 Research Assistants to assist in the compilation and coding of a comprehensive data set (database) of the “in-game ads” (advertisements) that appear in popular app games categorized as appropriate for children in Canada.
-Data collection will involve both playing a large number of children’s games/apps and documenting the ads as they appear through the capture of images/video other relevant qualitative and quantitative data.
-This data will be used in a subsequent study of the effectiveness of current age classification systems in children’s games across platforms.
+Dr. Sara M. Grimes, Associate Professor at the Faculty of Information and Director of the Knowledge Media Design Institute (KMDI) is seeking 2 Research Assistants to assist with designing and conducting a comprehensive content analysis of Canadian and US media ratings systems.
+Data will be used to conduct a comparative analysis of how children’s media (here defined as media made and targeted directly to children and youth) is classified by formal ratings systems, such as the MPAA or the ESRB, across different formats, age categories, geographical regions and time.
 This project will enable a unique and timely intervention into emerging academic and policy discussions about age-appropriate media and design, while laying the groundwork for future research in this area.

-- Assist with designing and building a database and coding protocol;
+- Assist with designing and building a coding protocol suitable for cross-media content analysis;

-- Assist with inputting, cleaning and managing the data in a shared database;
+- Assist with inputting, cleaning and managing data in a shared database;

-- Maintain a record/documentation of your work, process, and findings (weekly research memos);
+- Maintain a record/documentation of your work, process, findings (weekly research memos);

 - Contribute to the writing and preparation of a preliminary report of findings.

 - Strong to excellent research skills, especially relating to the retrieval and critical evaluation of digital/online sources;

 - Strong to excellent skills in data management, and knowledge of relevant tools and software (e.g. SPSS, Excel, OneDrive, etc.);

 - Strong to excellent written and verbal communication skills;